 The book lover is the biggest critic of its movie counterpart.
-You place very high expectations for how you want the adaptation to be like which could be unrealistic.
-As these are different mediums, the movies can never be exactly like the books.
+You place very high expectations for how you want the adaptation to be, which could be unrealistic.
+As these are different mediums, movies can never be exactly like the books they are based on.

-Authors, especially in the fantasy and sci-fi genre, have the freedom to create worlds with whichever sceneries and rules they wish, and even with CGI and other visual effects, the imagery might not be easy to translate accurately on screen resulting in bad book to movie adaptations.
+Authors, especially in the fantasy and sci-fi genre, have the freedom to create worlds with whichever sceneries and rules they wish.
+Even with CGI and other visual effects, the imagery might not be easy to translate accurately on the screen resulting in bad book to movie adaptations.

 The final product might have worlds, characters, and sceneries that do not match the book’s descriptions or what the reader conjured while reading.
 Also, the emotions, tone, and mood set by a book might not be conveyed well in the film adaptation.

 You Might Also Like: 10 Reasons Why You Should Go to the Movies Alone (and Not Feel Weird or Sad)